manikyaswathi/harp/README.md

 ------------
 * Dependency: Linux, Python 3.9(only)
 * On supercomputers it should be installed at a location accessible from the parallel file system
-* Fowwlow the steps to set up Harp as a loadable software module:
+* Follow the steps to set up Harp as a loadable software module:
   ```bash
   git clone https://github.com/ICICLE-ai/harp.git
   cd harp